BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 For example, let's say you check for the following things: 1) Is the wallet's balance > 0€?
 If not, you can't buy; 2) Is the wallet's balance greater than the cart's cost?
 If not, you can't buy.
 If yes, proceed.

 This would work.
 Now let's say the checks are performed in reverse order.
 It first checks if my wallet's balance (0€) is greater than the cart's balance (-4€).
 It is, so I proceed without ever checking if my wallet has more than 0€.
-This probably isn't the logic behind the application, but the problem is that they never check for negative values.
+This probably isn't the logic behind the application, but my point is that they never check for negative values.

 I got over the problem of the wallet not being displayed, then I noticed another request being sent...
 Here the "qtd" parameter carries over and is set with the value -1.
 I did not edit it.